Wok Accessories – Kitchen Essentials

 Accessorize your Wok

 While you can cook in a wok without these accessories, adding them can improve your efficiency.
-Using an Asian-designed wok spatula and ladle created for cooking in a wok, makes sense, and so does the wok lid.
+Using an Asian-designed wok spatula and ladle created for cooking in a wok makes sense, and so does the wok lid.
 They are nice to have items for those who wok-cook infrequently, but after adding wok recipes to my cooking rotation, these utensils are a game changer.
 The clong is practical and fun to use in the kitchen and is ideal for pasta dinners and grilling.
-It is a versatile accessory, and functional, with a silly name.
+It is a versatile and functional accessory with a silly name.

 Cooking should be fun.
-Adding these kitchen essentials is one way to add flare to your stir-fry.
+Adding these kitchen essentials is one way to add flair to your stir-fry.

 Garlicky Broccoli Recipe (adapted from Woks of Life)